 We were designed to have a loving friendship with God.
-And when we get all brown and grimy with wrongdoings, it’s gross and gets in the way.
+And when we get all dirty and gross with wrongdoings, it gets in the way.
 Jesus would do whatever it took to have that loving relationship with you… and one that lasts forever and ever.

 Have your assistant return the glass and put all four together.